iTwin/codemods/README.md

 ## Usage

-1. Clone this repo as a peer to the repo you wish to transform
+1. Clone this repo into the same parent directory as the repo you wish to transform

-2. npm install
+2. npm install --production

-3. In the root of your repo, run codemod with:
+3. In the root of your project's repo, run codemods with:

 ```none
 ../codemods/run-codemods.bat TSCONFIG_PATH SRC_PATH